Puppies for sale

 Puppies for adoption vs. dogs for sale

-Nearly 2,200 healthy and adoptable dogs and cats are killed in animal shelters across the country each day.
+More than 9,000 healthy and adoptable dogs and cats are killed in animal shelters across the country each day.
 A solution to this problem is also simple: Adopt rather than buy your next pet.

 Because puppy mill pets are raised in deplorable conditions with little human interaction, they run the risk of having significant behavioral issues that may not be apparent to the buyer until the new pet is brought home.
 In addition, puppies for sale from mills have a high chance of suffering from physical health issues due to malnourishment and poor or even no health care.